US, China COVID recovery dwarfs all others | DW | 05.01.2022

 The Chinese economy is projected to have grown 10.6% larger for the whole of 2021, compared with 2019, the year the coronavirus first emerged in Wuhan.

-The data from the Organization for Economic Co-operation and Development, published in December, showed that Chinese GDP was on course to hit $15.66 trillion (€13.84 trillion) versus $14.15 trillion in 2019.
+The data from the Organization for Economic Co-operation and Development, published in December, showed that Chinese gross domestic product (GDP) was on course to hit $15.66 trillion (€13.84 trillion) versus $14.15 trillion in 2019.

 However, even for the world's most wealthy nations, the post-pandemic recovery remains uneven.

-Japan's total gross domestic product (GDP) is projected to be nearly 3% smaller in 2021 than in 2019, the German economy 2% smaller and the United Kingdom lower by 3.4%.
+Japan's total GDP was projected to be nearly 3% smaller in 2021 than in 2019, the German economy 2% smaller, and the United Kingdom's to be 3.4% lower.

 Major supply chain disruption is hampering the German and Japanese recoveries, delaying shipments of raw materials and other goods around the world.
 The automotive sector has been hit particularly hard.